enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 Optional rich Java integration:

-* Runs existing Java 1.6 to 1.10 code, without need for programming specifically for JQM
+* Runs existing Java 1.8 to 1.10 code, without need for programming specifically for JQM
 * Possible (but not required) to use a specific framework of your choice (Spring batch, etc.)
 * Possible (but not required) to easily tweak class loading to enable advance scenarios
 * Many samples for all features (inside JQM's own integration tests)
 * Specific API to handle file creation and easy retrieval (a file can be created on any server and retrieved from another in a single call)
 * Embedded standard JNDI directory with JDBC connection pooling for jobs needing database connectivity
 * Jobs can be tested as if they were running inside a JQM node thanks to a test library which can be used in jQuery tests.
 * Can easily report an advancement status to users or administrators
-* All JQM artefacts (optional libraries developers may want to use in some cases) are published on Maven Central and therefore easily integrate with most build systems
+* All JQM artifacts (optional libraries developers may want to use in some cases) are published on Maven Central and therefore easily integrate with most build systems

 Interacting with batch jobs is simple:

 * Query API enabling to easily create client applications (with two full samples included in the distribution), such as web pages listing all the jobs for given user, for a given module, etc.
 * Feature rich REST API with provided Java clients, which can be used out of the box for launching jobs, cancelling them, changing their priorities...